suinleelab/AIControl.jl/README.md

 ## Installation
 AIControl can be used on any **Linux** or **macOS** machine.
 While we tested and validated that AIControl works on **Windows** machines, we believe that it is easier for you to set up the AIControl pipeline on the Unix based systems.

 AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
-Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares for converting the `.fastq` file to a sorted `.bam` file.
+Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares to convert the `.fastq` file to a sorted `.bam` file.
 Thus, the whole AIControl pipeline needs the following sets of programs and packages installed on your local machine.
 We will explain how to install them in sections below.
-- Julia (Julia 1.0 and above)
+- `Julia (Julia 1.0 and above)`
-- bowtie2: aligning a `.fastq` file to the hg38 genome
+- `bowtie2`: for aligning a `.fastq` file to the hg38 genome
-- samtools: sorting an alinged bam file
+- `samtools`: for sorting an alinged bam file
-- bedtools: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)
+- `bedtools`: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

 ### 1a.
 Installing Julia 1.0 for a Linux machine
 The terminal commands below will install julia 1.0.3 on a linux machine.
 Please change the url accordingly.
 You can also download julia [here](https://julialang.org/downloads/). **[CAUTION:] We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.